Love on the Run Blu-ray Movie

 "Close the shop.
 We'll take off together"

-Antoine Doinel (Jean-Pierre Leaud, The 400 Blows, Masculin Féminin) and his beautiful wife, Christine Darbon (the beautiful Claude Jade, Stolen Kisses), have agreed to officially part ways.
-Now it is only a matter of time before they sign the proper paperwork and finalize their divorce.
+Antoine Doinel (Jean-Pierre Leaud) and his beautiful wife, Christine Darbon (Claude Jade), have agreed to officially part ways.
+Now, it is only a matter of time before they sign the proper paperwork and finalize their divorce.

 But the two are still good friends and remember the great times they had together.
-They both feel that without the other their lives would have been a lot more conventional and they would have likely fallen in love with people that would have brought plenty of painful drama in them.
-The fact that they are now getting a divorce does not mean that they will forget their history together and stop seeing each other -- it only means that they will be free to move on to the next chapter in their lives.
+They both feel that without the other, their lives would have been a lot more conventional, and they would have likely fallen in love with people who would have brought plenty of painful drama in them.
+The fact that the two are now getting a divorce does not mean they will forget their history together and stop seeing each other -- they will simply be free to move on to the next chapter in their lives.

-Around the same time Antoine accidentally meets Colette (Marie-France Pisier, Cousin cousine, Barocco), who is now a divorced lawyer with excellent reputation.
-Antoine attempts to rekindle their relationship, but Collete quickly realizes that even though Antoine has gotten older he is still as unreliable as she remembers him.
+Around the same time, Antoine accidentally meets Colette (Marie-France Pisier), who is now a divorced lawyer with an excellent reputation.
+Antoine attempts to rekindle their relationship, but Collete quickly realizes that even though Antoine has grown older, he is still as unreliable as she remembers him.

-Francois Truffaut’s fifth and final film with Leaud’s legendary character has a rather unusual structure -- a large portion of it takes place in the present where Antoine is confronted by the women he has had a romantic relationship with, but there are also numerous flashbacks that link episodes from his past to the present.
+Francois Truffaut’s fifth and final film with Leaud’s legendary character, Love on the Run, has a rather unusual structure.
+A large portion of it takes place in the present, where Antoine is confronted by the women he has had a romantic relationship with, but numerous flashbacks link episodes from his past to the present.

-Some of the flashbacks effectively redirect the film and allow Truffaut to reveal a different side of the older Antoine, but there are portions of it where Truffaut also gets emotional and allows himself to stay in the past a bit longer than necessary.
-Some feature memorable sequences with the young troublemaker in which he is taught important lessons about life, but there are also more than a few hilarious flashbacks in which an older Antoine is desperately trying to meet the expectations of the girls he loves.
-The end result is a slightly uneven but still very moving film that essentially gives its creator the opportunity to part ways with Antoine in a respectable manner.
+Some of the flashbacks effectively redirect the film and allow Truffaut to reveal a different side of the older Antoine, but there are portions of it where Truffaut also becomes emotional and allows himself to stay in the past a bit longer than necessary.
+Some feature memorable sequences with the young troublemaker in which he is taught important lessons about life, but there are also more than a few hilarious flashbacks in which the older Antoine is desperately trying to meet the expectations of the women he loves.
+The end result is a slightly uneven but still very moving film that essentially allows its creator to part ways with Antoine in a respectable manner.

-Leaud does look older in this film but he is still enormously energetic and likeable as Antoine.
+Leaud looks significantly older in this film.
+However, he is still enormously energetic and likable as Antoine.
 Pisier and Jade are terrific together.
-The sequence in which their characters meet and talk about the man they loved and shared is unquestionably one of the best in the entire film.
+The sequence in which their characters meet and talk about the man they loved and shared is arguably the best in the entire film.

 Love on the Run Blu-ray Movie, Video Quality 4.5 of 5